Guardsmen and those that wish to enlist with the Guardsmen, are expected to have read and follow

 - A desire to have fun.

 - We prefer players to have all of their characters enlist with the Guardsmen, however it is not a requirement.
-This not only encourages friendships to form (from being logged into the same Kinship Chat channel), but demonstrates commitment to this kinship.
-It also helps players avoid any situation of being tempted of depleting and/or sharing the Kinship's resources with non-approved characters (NOTE: if a player is ever found guilty of this action, it may result in a permanent ban from the Kinship).
+This not only encourages friendships to form (from being logged into the same Kinship Chat channel most of the time), but demonstrates commitment to this kinship.
+It also helps players avoid any situation of being tempted of depleting and/or sharing the Kinship's resources with non-approved characters (NOTE: if a player is ever found guilty of this action, it could result in a demotion and/or expulsion from the Kinship).

 - A player enters the Kinship as a Recruit, and will remain at that rank for a minimum of two (2) weeks while on probation.
 There is no obligation for either party to fulfill this probation period, and both are free to discontinue the probation as they see fit.
 At the end of the probation period, the Kinship leadership will then decide to either promote the player to the rank of Member, extend the probation by another week, or remove the Recruit from the Kinship enlistment process.
-Once a player is a full Member of the Kinship, they will then have access to the Kinships's House chests, the Kinship Hall forum, along with other rights based on the rank.
+Once a player is a full Member of the Kinship, they will then have access to rights based on the rank.

 NOTE: Alternate characters of Members in good standing, are exempt from the probation period (see the "Alternate Characters" section for details).

-- If a Recruit is inactive for 30 days, they will be removed from the Kinship.
+- If a Recruit is inactive for 30 days, we reserve the right to remove them from the Kinship.

 . : .